Open today from 09:00 until 17:00

-Calathea – Decorative Foliage Houseplant
+Calathea Indoor Plants: Decorative Foliage Houseplant

 At Boma, we stock a curated selection of Calathea varieties—from Rosy and Vitata to Orbifolia and Makoyana—along with expert guidance on watering, humidity, feeding and long-term care.
+Our collection of Calathea houseplants offers something for every room, making it easy to enhance your indoor decor with these beautiful and interesting plants.

 Show filters Hide filters

-1 - 51 of 51 products
+1 - 52 of 52 products

 Popular Calathea Varieties